ReFRACtor/refractor-muses/muses_capture/README.md

 - omi
 - tropomi

-Once these two scripts have finished you can run capture tests for each of the instruments.
+In addtion to the muses capture, indivual repositories might have capture tests.
 We preface all the capture tests with "test_capture", so you can run the full set (in the instrument repository) with

     pytest -rxXs test/ -k test_capture --run-capture